 Cheryl Rhein-O’Neill, CPFA, MiCPT

 Oregon Township Assessing and Tax Information is available online by opening the following link AccessMyGov.
 Residents can view their own information for free.
-Property taxes for Oregon Township can be paid by credit card online only by opening the following link Pay Online or at the office.
+Property taxes for Oregon Township can be paid by credit card From July 1st through February 13th online by opening the following link Pay Online or at the office.
 There is a 3% convenience fee for using your credit/debit card.

 Property tax collection is the main function of the Oregon Township Treasurer’s Office.
 The taxable values of property are determined in the Assessor’s Office, the tax billing and collections is done in the Treasurer’s Office.
 All real property and personal property taxes as well as Special Assessments are processed through the Treasurer’s Office.
 Questions concerning tax bills, special assessments, balances or payment inquiries should be directed to this office.

 The Treasurer’s Office is open Monday and Wednesday 9 to 4 and Tuesday and Thursday 9 to 1.

 The Treasurer’s Office will be open 9:00 am – 5:00pm on the following days:

 - Wednesday February 14, 2018

 March 1, 2017

 2016 Winter Taxes and Summer Taxes